12 min read Personal Development

 Make It Obvious

-The best habits are triggered by cues in your environment.
-Design your space to make good habits obvious and bad habits invisible.
+The best habits are triggered by cues in my environment.
+Design my space to make good habits obvious and bad habits invisible.

 Implementation Strategies: